stac-extensions/mlm/README.md

-One distinction from the [STAC 1.1 - Band Object][stac-1.1-band] in MLM is that [Band Statistics][stac-1.1-stats] object (or the corresponding [STAC Raster - Statistics][stac-raster-stats] for STAC 1.0) are not defined at the "Band Object" level, but at the [Model Input](#model-input-object) level.
+One distinction from the [STAC 1.1 - Band Object][stac-1.1-band] in MLM is that [Band Statistics][stac-1.1-stats] object (or the corresponding [STAC Raster - Statistics][stac-raster-stats] for STAC 1.0) are not defined at the "*Band Object*" level, but instead at the [Model Input](#model-input-object) level.
 This is because, in machine learning, it is common to need overall statistics for the dataset used to train the model to normalize all bands, rather than normalizing the values over a single product.
 Furthermore, statistics could be applied differently for distinct [Model Input](#model-input-object) definitions, in order to adjust for intrinsic properties of the model.

 Another distinction is that, depending on the model, statistics could apply to some inputs that have no reference to any `bands` definition.
-In such case, defining statistics under `bands` would not be possible, or would intrude ambiguous definitions.
+In such case, defining statistics under `bands` would not be possible, or would introduce ambiguous definitions.

 Finally, contrary to the "`statistics`" property name employed by [Band Statistics][stac-1.1-stats], MLM employs the